 (To know more details about debt fund taxation, do read how debt funds are taxed in India 2020).

 When investing in debt funds, investors can consider various options in different debt mutual funds categories that have different maturity profiles and credit qualities.
-Since we are discussing primarily about long term capital gains that are available after 3 years, one can look at investing in Ultra Short Duration funds, Low Duration funds, Short Duration Funds, Money Market Funds, etc. depending on their own risk appetite.
+Since we are discussing primarily long term capital gains that are available after 3 years, one can look at investing in Ultra Short Duration funds, Low Duration funds, Short Duration Funds, Money Market Funds, etc. depending on their own risk appetite.

 And since all these fund categories come under debt funds, the ultra short term fund taxation, low duration fund taxation, short-duration fund taxation, money market fund taxation are all similar to what we have discussed till now.